 Ripped Bodice Awards for Excellence in Romantic Fiction (2020) – Rilzy Adams, Go Deep.
 Adams has also been nominated for other books and other industry awards – Swoonies, Black Girls Who Write (Go Deep nominated for Best Black Erotica), and Rebel Women Lit readers choice among them (making it on to short lists in some cases).

 Wadadli Pen 2020 winner Andre J. P. Warner’s winning story Bright Future for Tomorrow was awarded best short fiction in the first Rebel Women Lit Caribbean Readers Awards.
 Wadadli Pen founder and coordinator Joanne C. Hillhouse was a RWL CRA honoree .
 There were several other nominees from the Wadadli Pen family and from Antigua and Barbuda; full list of nominees can be found here.

 The Hammers of Towan: a Nineteenth Century Cornish Family by Sue Appleby shortlisted for the Cornish Publishers’ Award – the Holyer An Gof in the non-fiction category.

-Musical Youth named a Kirkus Reviews top 100 indie book of the year; also a top teen/young adult and top romance novel.
+Musical Youth, in addition to receiving a starred review, named a Kirkus Reviews top 100 indie book of the year; also a top teen/young adult and top romance novel.